withastro/docs/src/pages/en/guides/typescript.md

 Astro ships with built-in support for [TypeScript](https://www.typescriptlang.org/).
 You can import `.ts` and `.tsx` files in your Astro project, write TypeScript code directly inside your [Astro component](/en/core-concepts/astro-components/#the-component-script), and even use an [`astro.config.ts`](/en/guides/configuring-astro/#the-astro-config-file) file if you like.

 Using TypeScript, you can prevent errors at runtime by defining the shapes of objects and components in your code.
-For example, if you use TypeScript to [type your component's props](http://localhost:3001/en/guides/typescript/#component-props), you'll get an error in your editor if you set a prop that your component doesn't accept.
+For example, if you use TypeScript to [type your component's props](#component-props), you'll get an error in your editor if you set a prop that your component doesn't accept.

-The [Astro VSCode Extension](/en/editor-setup/) uses TypeScript to provide autocompletion, hints, and errors in your editor, even if you don't write any TypeScript code yourself.
-The Astro dev server won't perform any type checking, but you can use a [separate script](http://localhost:3001/en/guides/typescript/#type-checking) to check for type errors from the command line.
+You don't need to write TypeScript code in your Astro projects to benefit from it.
+The [Astro VSCode Extension](/en/editor-setup/) uses TypeScript to provide autocompletion, hints, and errors in your editor.

+The Astro dev server won't perform any type checking, but you can use a [separate script](#type-checking) to check for type errors from the command line.

 ## Setup